fluxcd/source-controller/docs/spec/v1alpha1/common.md

 	// AuthenticationFailedReason represents the fact that a given secret does not
 	// have the required fields or the provided credentials do not match.
-	AuthenticationFailedReason string = "AuthenticationFailed" )
+	AuthenticationFailedReason string = "AuthenticationFailed"

+	// VerificationFailedReason represents the fact that the cryptographic provenance
+	// verification for the source failed.
+	VerificationFailedReason string = "VerificationFailed" )
 ```